“Hello, beautiful woman,” he welcomed me.

 Lena: !!!! 🙂

 me: I don’t know how to respond.
-Noah said not to respond at all but that feels rude.
+Burton said not to respond at all but that feels rude.

 10:52 AM me: why what?

-Lena: Why would Noah say to blow him off?
-Are you and Noah exclusively dating?
+Lena: Why would Burton say to blow him off?
+Are you and Burton exclusively dating?
 If so, wouldn’t you at least write and say you’re seeing someone?

 10:53 AM I like Marty so I wouldn’t blow him off.

-10:54 AM me: I think that Noah knows a lot about him because of Grace and it’s not good stuff.
+10:54 AM me: I think that Burton knows a lot about him because of Grace and it’s not good stuff.

 10:56 AM We had a discussion about exclusivity last night.
 He’s not seeing anyone else but I don’t think that means we’re exclusive